 Summary: We are committed to appropriate staffing to address issues of gender-based violence.
 Moving forward, we will study how to best supplement our efforts on this important work amid a financial environment that required focusing resources on immediate student needs related to COVID-19.

-A new associate director of the Women’s Center, Annie Selak, has recently been hired (there was no Ph.D. requirement for this position).
+A new associate director of the Women’s Center, Annie Selak, was hired in January 2020 (there was no Ph.D. requirement for this position).
 We will continue our practice of including a diverse group of students in interviews for student-facing positions.

 Additional context: In January 2020, Annie Selak was named associate director at the Georgetown Women’s Center.
 Her work focuses on student programming, mentoring experiences and building a network of support for students.
 Annie also has experience with addressing intersectional issues related to women’s experiences, such as race and class.
 We previously had a part-time position that was shared between the Women’s Center and Health Education Services (HES) dedicated to gender-based violence work.